kennedn/Stateful/README.md

 ## Icon Keys

-The icon key system is currently hard coded with only the following values being valid:
+The icon key front-end system is currently hard coded with only the following valid values:

 |Key          |Icon         |
 |-------------|-------------|